 [Section 78 amended by No. 35 of 2003 s.
 173(4).]

-79. Application for variation or removal of licences relating to transport may be made informally
+79. Licence relating to transport, when removable

 A licence which relates to one particular means of transport may, on an informal application in writing being made to the Director, be varied or removed so as to apply to another.

-80. Temporary removal or redefinition
+80. Temporary removal or redefinition of licence

 (1) Where any licensed premises are, wholly or partially, rendered incapable of use for the business carried on there under the licence by reason of —